 You have a responsibility to comply with our Code, even if your supervisor asks you to do otherwise.
 No one, not even your supervisor, has the authority to tell you to do something illegal or unethical.
-Contact another member of management or get in touch with someone from the Talent team, the Reporting Line or the Legal Affairs Department for help.
+Contact your Talent representative, the Reporting Line or the Legal Affairs Department for help.

-"I have seen some co-workers dumping trash in an area that's not authorized for that purpose, but I don't want to get involved or get them in trouble."
+"I have seen some co-workers dumping trash in an area that's not authorized for that purpose, but I don't want to get involved - or get them in trouble."

 As an employee, you have a responsibility to take action when you become aware of potential violations of our Code; this includes reporting environmental hazards or any other unsafe working conditions.
-Speak to your manager or contact the Reporting Line.
+Speak to your supervisor or contact the Reporting Line.

 Cooperate with compliance investigations.
-Some reports of potential violations will lead to an investigation by the Company.
+Some reports of potential violations will lead to investigation by the Company.
 It is your duty to cooperate with any Company compliance investigation to the fullest extent, and to always tell the complete truth to those investigating the problem.